-Line 22.
+Line 23.
 Enter the total amount of credits claimed from Schedule IN-OCC, and enclose Schedule IN-OCC with the return.
 Otherwise, these credits will be denied.
 If filing this schedule with Form IT-20S, only reflect the credit amounts from Schedule IN K-1s on behalf of the entity's shareholders who are included on the composite return.
 Do not include credits from Schedule IN K-1s that belong to shareholders who are not included on the composite return.
-Enter the combined pro rata credits on one line of the IN-OCC; do not enter a line for each composite return cannot exceed the entity's total tax due.
+Enter the combined pro rata credits on one line of the IN-OCC; do not enter a line for each composite member.
+The total amount of credit for the members on the composite return cannot exceed the entity's total tax due.
 In addition, sales and use tax cannot be offset by these nonrefundable credits if included in the total tax due.
 If an income tax return is being filed by a shareholder included on the Schedule Composite, the member should use the 4-digit code provided on Schedule IN K-1 not the 3-digit code utilized on the S Corporation income tax return.
+If you are reporting PTET, report only the amount used to offset composite tax due.
+You cannot use these credits to offset PTET.